vegaprotocol/vega/visor/run-config.md

 ## *RPCConfig*
-Configures the connection to the core node exposed UNIX socket RPC API.
-These values can be found in the `config.toml` file used by the core node under the heading `[Admin.Server]`
+Configures a connection to a core nodes exposed UNIX socket RPC API.

 ### Fields